haxtheweb/edtechjoker/draft-outline.md

 - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
 - Get you group's elements distributed on NPM under your user name
 - Publish a demo for the element using github actions
+- Write a blog post about considerations when building a web component and considerations when building the element's API (metacognition of the exercise we engaged in)
 - Write a blog post about the process of going from boilerplate open-wc repo to publishing asset to NPM (this could be done via video if desired)

 # Week 6: Project 1: refinement